tomalatomas/munifi_notes/README.md

 - Range – range between two quantities + operations with ranges
 - Phenomenon with Range

-#### Enterprise Segment
+### Enterprise Segment

 Allows to divide enterprise to parts we want to measure - these parts are created dynamically based on defined point of views - **dimensions**.

-Point of view can be foe example type of manufactured goods, geographical location, product range...
+Point of view can be for example type of manufactured goods, geographical location, product range...

 ![](images/lecture3/entseg.png)

+#### Mappings

-Dimension = hierarchy of dimension elements, i.e. the criteria for dividing enterprise
+- **Dimension** = hierarchy of dimension elements, i.e. the criteria for dividing enterprise
-DimensionElement: Node in the dimension hierarchy, e.g. West Coast area GeographicDimensionElement, …: root nodes of dimension hierarchies.
+- **DimensionElement**: Node, member in the dimension hierarchy, e.g. West Coast area
+- **GeographicDimensionElement**, …: root nodes of dimension hierarchies.
+- **EnterpriseSegment** - combinations we want to investigate

-Task: We need analytical module in which we can investigate
+**Task**: We need analytical module in which we can investigate

 - significant delays on lines
 - Delays by vehicle type (buses, trams, trolleybus)